LivTel/catalogue-webservices/README.md

 * `skycam` is the directory containing the SKYCAM database.

-Equivalently, to use the APASS and Skycam catalogues, the database parameters (db_\* and *_db_\*) must be set appropriately in config.json.
-These databases are currently not password protected.
+Equivalently, to use the APASS and Skycam catalogues, the database parameters (db_\* and *_db_\*) must be set accordingly in config.json.
+These databases are not password protected.

 # Catalogues supported